MKuranowski/osmiter/README.md

 ---

 ### osmiter.parser_pbf.PBFError
-An Exception (inheriting from `RuntimeException`), used to represent issues with OSM PBF files.
+An Exception (inheriting from `RuntimeException`) used to represent issues with OSM PBF files.

 ---